-We know that over 70% of this planet is made up of water, from lakes, rivers seas and oceans.
-Reef systems actually only cover around 2% of this vast water expanse and are still visible from space.
+We know that over 70% of this planet is made up of water, from lakes, rivers, seas and oceans.
+Reef systems actually only cover around 2% of this vast water expand and are still visible from space.
 For such a small footing they play a very important role to life on earth.
-They play a very important role in the fixation of Carbon and Carbon Dioxide and produce Oxygen as a byproduct.
-In fact Corals within the reef system produce more oxygen than the tropical rain forests.
+They play a very important role in the fixation of Carbon and Carbon Dioxide and produces Oxygen as a byproduct.
+In fact Corals within the reef system produces more oxygen than the tropical rain forests.

 Soft Corals come in many forms, from sea fans, sea whips and branching tree-like structures.
 They have no hard skeleton, instead they have tissues toughened by the presence of tiny skeletal elements known as sclerites; this too is made from calcium carbonate.
 Most soft coral species are connected by a network of cells called Coenosarc, this is a thick network and allows the polyps to be deeply embedded for protection.
 For tree and whip like soft corals they have a central axial skeleton embedded in the tissue matrix composed of either fibrous protein called Gorgonin or of a calcified material.